-How to Make a Vertical Rack for Storage of Rolls of Aluminium Foil and Greaseproof Paper in the Kitchen
+How-to Make a Kitchen Vertical Rack for Aluminium Foil and Greaseproof Paper

 Utilising Wasted Space With a Vertical Kitchen Foil Rack

 A simple space saving Idea utilising dead space in the kitchen; those silly little gaps at the end of kitchen units and between kitchen appliances, where often you might be able to squeeze in a pull-out kitchen towel rail or fit a vertical wine rack.

 This project was done on a no cost bases using scrap wood, off cuts which you may have laying around in your garden shed, garage or workshop.
 If you need to buy the wood new, such small pieces of plywood are required that if you shop around you ought to be able to pick up what you need quite cheaply.